 Dovitinib binds to and inhibits the phosphorylation of type III-V RTKs, such as vascular endothelial growth factor receptor (VEGFR) and platelet-derived growth factor receptor (PDGFR) that promote tumor cell proliferation and survival in certain cancer cells.
 In addition, this agent also inhibits other members of the RTK superfamily, including fibroblast growth factor receptor 1 and 3, FMS-like tyrosine kinase 3, stem cell factor receptor (c-KIT), and colony stimulating factor receptor 1.
 This may further lead to a reduction of cellular proliferation and angiogenesis, and an induction of tumor cell apoptosis.

-In a Phase 3 trial in metastatic renal cell carcinoma, dovitinib achieved therapeutic equivalence with the current standard of care, sorafenib.
+Before being in-licensed by Oncology Venture, dovitinib – in a Phase 3 trial in metastatic renal cell carcinoma – achieved therapeutic equivalence with the current standard of care, sorafenib.
 Earlier stage studies explored its potential utility in multiple therapeutic indications including liver cancer, breast cancer and various solid tumors.

 A molecular model of dovitinib